ImpactFeeAtlasCompare fees

 Affordable housing

 Affordable Housing Linkage Fee (single-family/small residential, >1,600 sf unit) — Denver Expanding Housing Affordability (EHA) linkage fee, D.R.M.C.
 Ch.27 Art.V / Ord.
 20220426.
-Rate from Denver CPD's official Linkage Fee Estimator (rates current as of July 1, 2025; adjusted for inflation each July 1).
+Rate from Denver CPD's Linkage Fee Estimator (rates current as of July 1, 2025; adjusted for inflation each July 1).
 Applies to single-unit, two-unit, or 9-or-fewer-unit residential buildings where the unit exceeds 1,600 sf GFA.
-A typical 2,000-2,500 sf single-family home: ~$16,000-$20,000.
+Typical 2,000-2,500 sf home: ~$16,000-$20,000.
 Paid on GFA (IBC) at building-permit issuance.
-ADUs are exempt; 10+ unit projects fall under Mandatory Affordable Housing instead.
+ADUs exempt; 10+ unit projects fall under Mandatory Affordable Housing instead.
+VERIFY: the estimator XLSX was unreachable from the verification environment (denvergov.org blocked all access), so the exact cell quote could not be re-confirmed; the $8/sf rate, the 1,600-sf two-tier structure, the 9-or-fewer-unit scope, the ADU exemption and the 10+ unit MAH carve-out ARE corroborated by the official GFA Calculation Guide FAQ and a secondary builder source ('the applicable rate is $8 per sq ft').
+Confidence downgraded high->medium.

 per sq ft$8City and County of Denver, Community Planning and Development

-Jul 1, 2025High
+Jul 1, 2025Medium

 Water & sewer connection fees